MMenard-UNO-Commits/Team_6_Crypto_Tutor/README.md

 Update 0.2: Worked on creating basic NiCad comparison functionality and displaying it to a sample webpage using PHP and Java servlet.

 Update 0.3: Refactored the project to work with spring boot as a backend instead of PHP.
 Created some models for our repositories and added functionality for creating java files when questions are submitted.

+Update 0.4: Final update before version 1.0.
+Created remaining models and implemented NiCad search functionality.
+Also implemented a starter on the dashboard for the front page of our web application.
+Used JSoup and Java runtime in order to garner NiCad results using the back end.